Back to School 2022 Shopping: The 20 Best Backpacks to Shop Now

-As kids return to the classroom in just a few weeks, from kindergarteners to college students, the time-honored ritual of back-to-school shopping is back in full swing.
+Back to school season is here and kindergarteners, grade schoolers, and college students will have to shop for backpacks.
 With school supplies, clothing, the latest technology and perhaps a few school-friendly face masks, chances are your back-to-school shopping list is pretty long!
 But with all the shopping fanfare, make sure to prioritize the thing that will keep all the other supplies together: the perfect backpack.

-Whether it's you or a loved one headed back to school this new school year, a reliable, comfortable and convenient backpack is most definitely a must-have to carry all the school essentials for the best possible classroom comeback this fall.
-From thin and lightweight bags that can be worn as a tote or backpack, to a heavier, more durable backpack with padded shoulder straps that’s travel-ready, to a stylish backpack with charging capabilities, there’s a school bag out there that’s just right for you or your student this new school year.
+This fall, whether you are heading back to school yourself or shopping for your child, a reliable, comfortable and convenient backpack is a must-have to carry all your school essentials.
+This could be a thin, lightweight bag, a tote bag, or a sturdy backpack with charging capabilities.
+There are many stylish bags options to choose from when shopping for a new backpack.

 Ahead, shop ET's picks for the best backpacks for Back to School 2022.
 And, be sure to check Amazon's Back to School Sale to save big on must-have school supplies.